 relevant professional work experience

-community or volunteer service; and

-any other information that helps in ensuring the potential success of the applicant in the program.
+any other information that helps in ensuring the potential success of the applicant in the program (e.g. community/volunteer service, etc.).

-Applicants whose native language is not English or who have not earned a degree in the United States must also submit TOEFL scores earned within two (2) years of the desired term of entry.
-A minimum total score of 79 on the Internet-based test, 213 on the computer-based test, or 550 on the paper-based test is required.
-Students’ personal characteristics that add to the diversity of the class may also be considered.
+For applicants whose native language is not English, English proficiency must be demonstrated as detailed in the USF Graduate Catalog.

 DEGREE PROGRAM REQUIREMENTS

-The M.B.A. degree is a 32hour program.
+.
 All M.B.A. candidates must complete all degree requirements within five (5) years of beginning the program.
 The full time student will need at least four semesters to complete the program.
 Part time students can complete all work within a reasonable time—approximately three years.
 Part time students are encouraged to take two courses per semester and must complete 12 hours per calendar year to remain on active status as a degree-seeking student.
 Courses are scheduled to accommodate both full time and part time students.
 All courses are at the graduate level.
 Students entering the program are expected to have sufficient competency in mathematics (college algebra), communication skills (written and verbal), basic computer skills, high-speed internet acccess, and a business foundation.

 Total Minimum hours: 32 credit hours